 7. Eat well.
 Research indicates that the right foods can boost energy, lower the risk of developing certain diseases, provide fuel to your brain and counteract the impact of stress on one’s body.

 8. Take care of your spirit.
 Research suggests that religious beliefs, practice and attending services combat stress and may help fight disease.

 9. Deal better with hard times.
 Research studies found that people who problem-solved in a stressful situation felt less depressed and those who focused on the positives in their lives suffered less from painful memories.

 10. Get professional help if you need it.
 Treatment is effective.
-80 percent of people treated for depression improve.
+80% of people treated for depression report improvement of symptoms.

 source: Mental Health America